 Publish hosted services (for example, hosted tile, feature, and scene layers)

 A hosting server is required, as it performs data validation, stores service data, and hosts services.

-You can publish hosted services using ArcGIS Desktop or directly in the portal when adding an item to the website.
+You can publish hosted services using ArcGIS Pro or directly in the portal when adding an item to the website.

 Publishing hosted scene layers also requires that the hosting server be configured with a tile cache data store.

-Share layers and maps from ArcGIS Maps for Office
+Share layers and maps from ArcGIS for Office

 Publish layers from ArcGIS Pro that reference data from registered sources (for example, publish map image layers that contain data from a registered database)

 The data source must be registered with the ArcGIS Server site prior to publishing.
 You can publish these layers using ArcGIS Pro 1.2 or later.

 Use spatial analysis tools in Map Viewer Classic or ArcGIS Insights

 Spatial analysis tools are hosted as a series of tasks on the server.
 The tools create hosted feature layers as output.
 These hosted feature layers are feature services that run on the hosting server.